Last updated on February 8th, 2019 at 11:49 am

 This church is the finest example of the Byzantine heritage, but there is a signposted trail to the remains of another four churches in the area, showing that this sleepy suburb was once the hub of a thriving metropolis.

-The theory is that the harbour gradually silted up and became impassable for shipping, so that the townspeople moved to the present site of Corfu Town, where a folrt was contructed to protect them.
+The theory is that the harbor gradually silted up and became impassable for shipping, so that the townspeople moved to the present site of Corfu Town, where a folrt was contructed to protect them.

 The historical truth is completely different though, the ancient city of Corfu destroyed by Visigoths invaders in the 5th century AD and this forced the residents to abandon it.